dsvolpe/quantumsteampunk/_projects/lasers.md

 ---
 layout: page
 title: Lasers
-description: Teaser description of component
+description:
 img: assets/img/component_lasers.jpg
 importance: 6
 category:
 ---

+## Lasers

 Laser beams shine on the trapped ion.
 One laser serves as a cold reservoir for the quantum engine, similarly to the blue tank connected to the classical engines.
-The other lasers can help transduce the work extracted by the quantum engine (see the [Battery](../battery/)).
+The other lasers can help transduce the work extracted by the quantum engine (see the ["Battery"](../battery/) page).
 In this artist depiction, the classical engines power the lasers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">